Kawaguchi-Silverman conjecture for certain surjective endomorphisms: Reduction to Case TIR: Proof of Theorem

 \section{Reduction to Case TIR: Proof of Theorem \ref{main-thm-tir}}

 The following result is simple but useful.

-\begin{lemma} Let $f:V\to V$ be an invertible linear map of a positive dimensional normed real vector space $V$ such that $f(C)=C$ for a closed convex cone $C\subseteq V$ which spans $V$ and contains no line.
-Suppose $f(x)=qx$ for some $x\in C$ and $q>0$.
-Suppose further that $q$ is the only eigenvalue of $f$ which has modulus $q$.
+\begin{lemma} Let $f:V\to V$ be an invertible linear map of a finite dimensional normed real vector space $V$ such that $f(C)=C$ for a closed convex cone $C\subseteq V$ which spans $V$ and contains no line.
+Suppose $f(x)=qx$ for some $0\neq x\in C$ and $q>0$.
+Suppose further that $q$ is the only eigenvalue of $f$ which has modulus $q$ and the $q$-eigenspace is $1$-dimensional.
 Then the ray $R_x$ generated by $x$ is extremal in $C$. \end{lemma}

 \begin{proof} Let $F$ be the minimal extremal face containing $x$ and $W$ the space spanned by $F$.
 Then $f(F)=F$ and $f(W)=W$ by (cf.~\cite[Lemma 2.7]{MZ}).
 By \cite[Lemma 4.2]{Meng_PCD} and \cite[Proposition 2.9]{MZ}, all the eigenvalues of $f|_W$ are of modulus $q$.
 So $\dim(W)=1$ by the assumption.
 In particular, $F=R_x$ is an extremal ray of $C$. \end{proof}